Optimise the energy efficiency of your hydraulic system

 Optimise your system’s energy management in four steps:

-IEC-compatible, sensorless, magnetless synchronous reluctance motor (exception: motor sizes 0.55 kW / 0.75 kW with 1500 rpm are designed with permanent magnets) of efficiency class IE4 / IE5 (super/ultra premium efficiency) to IEC TS 60034-30-2:2016 for operation on a KSB PumpDrive 2, KSB PumpDrive 2 Eco or KSB PumpDrive R variable speed system.
-Suitable for connection to three-phase 380-480 V power supply (via PumpDrive).
+IEC-compatible sensorless magnetless synchronous reluctance motor (exception: motor sizes 0.55 kW / 0.75 kW with 1500 rpm are designed with permanent magnets) of efficiency class IE4 / IE5 (super/ultra premium efficiency) to IEC TS 60034-30-2:2016 for operation on a KSB PumpDrive 2, PumpDrive 2 Eco or PumpDrive R variable speed system.
+Suitable for connection to three-phase 380 - 480 V power supply (via PumpDrive).
 The motor mounting points comply with EN 50347 specifications to ensure compatibility with standardised IEC frame motor applications and full interchangeability with IE2 or IE3 standardised asynchronous motors.
 Envelope dimensions lie within the limits for IE2 / IE3 motors as recommended in DIN V 42673 (07-2011).
 The motor is controlled without rotor position sensors.
 The efficiency of the motor also exceeds 95 percent of nominal efficiency when the motor runs at 25 percent of its nominal power on a quadratic torque-speed curve.
-The motor is magnetless which means that, in particular, so-called rare earths are not used in production.
+The motor is magnetless which means that so-called rare earths are not used in production.
 Drive production is thus sustainable and environmentally friendly.

 PumpDrive 2/PumpDrive 2 Eco